24 Best Bug Tracking Tools in 2026

 Alternatives: Jira (for more advanced workflows) and Marker.io for bug tracking.

-Pricing: There’s a free tier, or $6 per user/monthly.
+Pricing: There’s a free tier, then starting at $5 per user/monthly.

 Want to collect website issues directly into Trello?
-See how Trello/Marker.io integration works
+See how the Trello/Marker.io integration works

 4. ClickUp

-Versatile platform combining project management, tasks, dashboards, docs, chat, collaboration, and feedback.
+Platform combining project management, tasks, dashboards, docs, chat, team collaboration, and feedback.

-Best for: Busy team leaders and project managers in any business area.
+Best for: Busy team leaders and project managers.

-ClickUp offers a comprehensive suite of features, including bug tracking, in one tool.
+ClickUp offers a comprehensive suite of features in one tool.

 Key features:

-• Customizable task management with various views (list, board, Gantt chart, etc.);
+• Customizable task management with various views (list, board, etc.)

-• And loads more than we can list, including AI-based tools and integrations!
+• More than we can list, including AI-based tools and integrations

-Pros: You can sync ClickUp with Google Calendar to further make things easier to manage.
+Pros: You can sync ClickUp with Google Calendar to make tracking progress easier.
 It’s also excellent for defect tracking.

 Alternatives: Jira.

 Want to collect website issues directly into ClickUp?
-See how ClickUp/Marker.io integration works
+See how the ClickUp/Marker.io integration works.

 5. Asana